August 1

 Ignore The Words

-Studies have shown that the verbal content of a human communication is less than seven percent of the overall information being conveyed by one person to another.
+Studies have shown that the verbal content of human communication is less than seven percent of the overall information being conveyed by one person to another.

 93% of all communication is non-verbal, so we can afford to ignore the words for a few seconds.